busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 + **Large HTML templates** that are hard to understand or maintain.

-+ **Complicated to test.** We can not simply isolate parts of the view to test the controller/view combination.
++ **Complicated to test.** We can not easily isolate parts of the view to test the controller/view combination.

 The introduction of the _'controller as'_ syntax  solved a coupe of problems regarding ng-controllers include shadowing parent controller properties and functions for example and accessing the parent scope inside the view became more explicit.